What Is a UX Researcher? How to Get the Job

 Attitudinal research looks at a user’s feelings and attitudes toward an experience.

-One aspect of your role as a UX designer will be deciding which research method is appropriate for answering which questions.
-You'll rely on a variety of research methods to help you glean information from your users.

-Card sorting: Study participants organise topics into groups that make the most sense to them and create labels for these groups.
-With this information, designers can create apps and websites that are more intuitive and easy to navigate.

-Usability testing: Participants try to complete a task with a product whilst you observe.
-This lets you measure how successful users are at completing a task, how quickly they complete it, what problems they encounter, and how satisfied they felt with the process.
+Usability testing: Participants try to complete a task with a product while you observe.
+This lets you measure how successful users are at completing a task, how quickly they complete it, what problems they encounter, and how satisfied they feel with the process.

 A/B testing: This tests two versions of a product against each other to see which the target audience prefers.
 This can be done with a live product by showing different versions of a webpage to different visitors or sending two different versions of a mailing to different recipient lists.